Devonport High School for Boys

 Devonport High School for Boys is an 11–18 boys grammar school and academy in Plymouth, Devon, England.
 It has around 1,150 boys, and its catchment area includes southwest Devon and southeast Cornwall as well as Plymouth.
 Pupils are accepted on the basis of academic aptitude.

 The school catchment area draws boys from a wide area extending beyond Plymouth, with the numbers of boys being entitled to free school meals being well below average.
-The proportion of boys attending the school from minority ethnic groups is below the national average, although there are a number who speak English as an additional language.
+The proportion of boys attending the school from minority ethnic groups is below the national average, (but above the average for Plymouth and local areas - which is not reflected by the teacher backgrounds.
+Under 5 teachers are not European.) although there are a number who speak English as an additional language.

 School history

 The school was founded by Alonzo Rider on Albert Road, Stoke, Devonport, on 16 January 1896 to meet the needs of boys in Devonport and the surrounding area who sought a career in the Royal Navy, as engineers and civil servants.
 In 1906, the Devonport Borough Council took over the school and over the next thirty years it continued to teach boys who came from the city or in by train from the Tamar Valley and Cornwall.
 Old Boys went on to careers both locally and nationally – and especially in the MoD.

 In 1941 the school was evacuated to Penzance because of World War II and in 1945 returned to the present site, the former Stoke Military Hospital on Paradise Road, which had been built in 1797.
 A book by former student and teacher Henry Whitfeld called A Torch in Flame, chronicles the history of the school from its founding to the death of headmaster Dr Cresswell in 1974.
 Since 1904, there has also been an annual school magazine made by pupils with the purpose of keeping students, parents and Old Boys informed about developments and information concerning the school, although this has never been well-publicised or documented.

 The school has held specialist Engineering status since 2002, and was awarded High Performing Secondary Schools for specialisms for languages in 2007 and Applied Learning in 2009.